omnisetorg/Install/README.md

 X draws inspiration from several excellent projects in the development environment automation space:

+- [Tuffix](https://github.com/kevinwortman/tuffix) - California State University Fullerton's Linux development environment
+- [node-box](https://github.com/ProfAvery/node-box) - CPSC 473: Vagrant VM for Node.js development
 - [Omakub](https://github.com/basecamp/omakub) - Basecamp's approach to development environment setup
-- [Tuffix](https://github.com/kevinwortman/tuffix) - California State University Fullerton's Linux development environment
 - And many other open-source projects that have paved the way for automated development environment setup

 We're grateful to these projects and their maintainers for sharing their work with the community and inspiring better development workflows.